michaelnordmeyer/jekyll-theme-nixer/README.md

 - Dark mode, because we want to be respectful
 - Posts, but no backlink to homepage
 - No Pages, except custom error pages
-- No visible authors, dates, categories, or tags
+- No visible authors, dates, categories, or tags on posts and pages
 - No header or footer
 - No pagination for the home page
 - No feed.xml